kcarnold/cs344/content/discussions/_index.md

 - Write a short post (100-200 words) with your answer.
 Cite sources to support your views.
 The topic page will often give additional references that you may refer to.
   - Title your post with a summary of your answer.
   - Post it in the discussion forum for the corresponding week.
+  - Longer, more substantial posts are welcome; consider contributing these to the class blog.
 - Respond to one other student's post.

 ## Questions about Technologies